 This measure relates to:

-Time of Sale the purchase and installation of a room air conditioning unit that meets CEE TIER 1 (equivalent to ENERGY STAR version 3.0 which is effective October 1st 2013) or CEE Tier 2 minimum qualifying efficiency specifications, in place of a baseline unit.
-The baseline is equivalent to ENERGY STAR Version 2.0 efficiency ratings presented below since according to ENERGY STAR Shipment Data the estimated market penetration of ENERGY STAR Room AC went from 33% in 2010 to 62% in 2011 and a 2012 Illinois program evaluation found a net-to-gross ratio of just 1% for a Version 2.0 ENERGY STAR unit.
+Time of Sale the purchase and installation of a room air conditioning unit that meets ENERGY STAR version 4.0 which is effective October 26th 2015), in place of a baseline unit.
+The baseline is based on the Federal Standard effective June 1st, 2014.